Tin0712/tin-node-client/README.md

   logger.info(`listening at http://localhost:${port}`);
 });
 ```
-[See here](https://docs.jambonz.org/jambonz/) for information on the available verbs you can use in a jambonz application, and for their associated properties.
+[See here](https://docs.abc.org/) for information on the available verbs you can use in a application, and for their associated properties.

 #### Verifying webhook signature
-If your jambonz server includes a Jambonz-Signature header on webhook requests, you can verify that the request was signed by jambonz using your webhook secret as follows:
+If your server includes a Signature header on webhook requests, you can verify that the request was signed by using your webhook secret as follows:

 ```
-const {WebhookResponse} = require('@jambonz/node-client');
+const {WebhookResponse} = require('tin-node-client');

 if (process.env.WEBHOOK_SECRET) {
-  app.use(WebhookResponse.verifyJambonzSignature(process.env.WEBHOOK_SECRET));
+  app.use(WebhookResponse.verifytinSignature(process.env.WEBHOOK_SECRET));
 }

 const express = require('express');